 I grew up near a small village (Athea) in West Limerick, where I developed my creative writing skills taking minutes for the Legion of Mary.
-If I had been the treasurer, I might have developed a rather different skillset!
-At different stages, I played tin whistle, accordion, piano – and air guitar on my tennis racquet.
+If I had been treasurer, I might have developed a more lucrative skill set!
+At different stages, I played tin whistle, accordion, piano – and later on, the guitar.

 One evening, I decided to sing a verse of a song a capella and was amazed to discover a dollar bill floating into my accordion case.
 Encouraged by this, I laminated the dollar bill, exchanged my accordion for a guitar and took to the roads.

 In the time-honoured tradition of the folk singer, I hitched around the U.S. and Canada, sharing music and stories with truckers, gurus, ex-cons and evangelists – around campfires, on street corners at protests and at festivals.